fbuccioni/aequum-nestjs-hexa/README.md

 ## Documentation

-By running following comman you can generate the full code documentation (Compodoc) and get access to it through port `7000`
+By running following command you can generate the full code documentation (Compodoc) and get access to it through port `7000`

 ```bash
 npm run doc